Published: October 2019 | Report Code: AT11753 | Available Format: PDF | Pages: 232

-Valued at $3.0 billion in 2018, the global micromobility market is projected to surpass $9.8 billion by 2025, witnessing a CAGR of 19.9% between 2019 and 2025.
+Valued at $3.0 billion in 2018, the global micromobility market is projected to reach around $9.8 billion by 2025, witnessing a CAGR of 19.9% between 2019 and 2025.
 Generation Z and millennials, along with advancements in GPS tracking, connectivity, and mobile payments, battery cost reduction and life enhancement, and the increasing reach of smartphones, are quickly driving the change within the transportation landscape.
 In a short time, micromobility has attracted a strong customer base, emerging as a true potential solution for urban transportation, globally.

 Dynamics of Micromobility Market